 There is incredible benefit to cloud solutions that cannot be ignored in a competitive environment.
 Businesses looking to modernize their back-office and move core systems out of their internal data centers should consider the following:

-Multi-tenancy – multi-tenant cloud architectures vary, but typically a set of application servers serve many companies.
+- Multi-Tenancy: A multi-tenant cloud architectures vary, but typically a set of application servers serve many companies.
 The Database server is typically separated with each company having its own logical database server (to ensure security and privacy).

-The single, biggest virtue of single-tenant cloud is that it does provide an ability to customize.
+The single, biggest virtue of a single-tenant cloud is that it does provide the ability to customize.
 Because each company has a dedicated server or set of servers, customization of one company’s application will not affect others running in the same cloud.

 However, this virtue may be the greatest negative in disguise for the very reasons described above.
 Despite being in the cloud, a single-tenant system will likely experience the same vendor and version lock-in, loss in stability, and growing cost to maintain as described above in the on-premises days.